Return on Capital Employed Calculator (ROCE)

 Capital employed = Total assets - Total current liabilities

 Hence, there are two return on capital employed formulas:

 ROCE = EBIT / (Total assets - Total current liabilities)

 ROCE = EBIT / (Equity + Non current liabilities)

-Besides, EBIT stands for earnings before interests and taxes and are considered as the operating earnings considering the depreciation of the tangible assets used in operations and the amortization of the non-tangible assets.
+Besides, EBIT stands for earnings before interests and taxes and is considered as the operating earnings considering the depreciation of the tangible assets used in operations and the amortization of the non-tangible assets.

-For a more precise income generated by operations that is not affected by non-cash expenses, please consider EBITDA.
+For a more precise income generated by operations that are not affected by non-cash expenses, please consider EBITDA.

 How do you calculate return on capital employed?

 There are three simple steps you need to calculate ROCE by hand.
 Of course, you can get the data and input it into our great return on the capital employed calculator to get the result even faster.

 First, get EBIT.
 You can work backward the value of EBIT by using net income and adding back tax provisions and interest expense, or you can take the operating income from the income statement.